hassifmohd/cakephp-react/README.md

 - In this project.
 I make `events/index` and `events/view` as react
 - So you will see `app/src/Template/Events/index.ctp` is different
 - The bundle.js is different which is `app/webroot/js/events-index.js`
+- If you want to look at the code, please compare [this](https://github.com/hassifmohd/cakephp-react/blob/installation/frontend/src/events-index/index.js) and [this](https://github.com/hassifmohd/cakephp-react/blob/installation/frontend/webpack.config.js#L6)

 ```
 cd cakephp-react/frontend